 Pre-production and rehearsals in Los Angeles followed.
 Neil, Paul and Nick found themselves in a couple of crowded houses during this phase.
 The first was Stamler's Santa Monica townhouse, where they stayed in a room above the kitchen.
 This experience was later immortalised in Crowded House favourite 'World Where You Live', via the lyrics "high above the kitchen and we're strangers here."

 Stamler officially became the Crowded House manager in July 1986, but the crowded house that spawned the band's new name was a place the trio rented in the Hollywood Hills while they recorded the first album.

 Recording sessions at LA studio Sunset Sound Factory found the band and Froom working well together.
-Froom told this writer "It's about sitting around and everybody throwing out ideas to see what works.
+Froom told me, "It's about sitting around and everybody throwing out ideas to see what works.
 It's about not having an ego about the music, but rather following whatever sounds the best."